-Fox News Warned Staff of Guests Like Giuliani Spreading ‘Disinformation:’ Report
+Fox News Warned Staff of Guests Like Giuliani Spreading ‘Disinformation’: Report

 According to the Daily Beast, much of the “disinformation” Giuliani had brought to the network was driven by “allies of Dmytro Firtash, an indicted Ukrainian oligarch and accused high-level Russian mafia associate

-who is considered a force “driving Giuliani’s efforts in Ukraine to dig up dirt on Trump’s political enemies.”
+who is considered a force ‘driving Giuliani’s efforts in Ukraine to dig up dirt on Trump’s political enemies.’”
 Firtash also had surrogates in attorneys and frequent Fox News guests Joe diGenova and Victoria Toensing, who were responsible for “spreading disinformation and their parroting of beneficial narratives while employed by Firtash,” according to the internal document.
 Though they billed Firtash for $1 million in October, they did not note that they were employed by the Ukrainian oligarch while they were still on-air.
-(The husband-and-wife pair have not appeared on the network since December, when DiGenova said that George Soros “controls” the State Department.)
+(The husband-and-wife pair has not appeared on the network since December, when diGenova said that George Soros “controls” the State Department.)

-Much of the document centers around John Solomon, the former columnist at The Hill who made frequent and unsubstantiated claims in his opinion pieces — so much so that the editor-in-chief Bob Cusack announced in November that the site was “reviewing, updating, annotating … and when appropriate, correcting” his body of work.
+Much of the document centers around John Solomon, the former columnist at The Hill who made frequent and unsubstantiated claims in his opinion pieces — so much so that editor-in-chief Bob Cusack announced in November that the site was “reviewing, updating, annotating … and when appropriate, correcting” his body of work.
 (As of late January, the audit was still incomplete.)
 “John Solomon played an indispensable role in the collection and domestic publication of elements of this disinformation campaign,” the Fox News briefing states.

 That, too, is apparent outside the network: Reports on how Solomon’s writing helped encourage both Giuliani and Trump to pursue the investigations in Ukraine have been public since as early as October.
 But the knowledge and the Brain Room warning have not been enough to keep Solomon off-air: His last Fox News appearance discussing the impeachment trial occurred last week, on The Ingraham Angle.